 Instructor Qualifications: Faculty teaching distance education course shall be selected by the same procedures used to determine all instructional assignments.

-Instructor Contact: Any portion of a course conducted through distance education includes regular and substantive instructor initiated contact between instructor and students, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, e-mail, or other activities.
+Instructor Contact: Any portion of a course conducted through distance education includes regular effective contact between instructor and students, as well as among students, either synchronously or asynchronously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, e-mail, or other activities.
 Alternate online activities that entail instructor-student contact should be made available to students unable to attend face-to-face activities.
 Alternate online activities include, but are not limited to, online chats, video or audio conferencing, online interactive tutorials or computer-assisted instruction, online discussions, or online exams.

 Instructors will use the following practices of regular and substantive contact in their distance education courses: